-Panorama photo of Miller House and Garden, by Thomas Schiff
+Panorama photo of Miller House and Garden in winter, by Thomas Schiff

 THE MILLER HOUSE AND GARDEN

 About Miller House and Garden

 The Miller House and Garden showcases the work of leading 20th-century architects and designers Eero Saarinen, Alexander Girard, and Dan Kiley.
 In 2000, the Miller House became the first National Historic Landmark to receive its designation while one of its designers, Dan Kiley, was still living and while it was still occupied by its original owners.
 In 2011, the house became available for public tours, see below!